If this scheme pleases you, click here to download.

 should be able to:

 Outline the procedure to follow when creating a montage composition based on wild animals.
 Create a montage composition based on wild animals.
-Have fun and enjoy making an interesting and appealing montage composition.
-Discuss what is happening in learner's book 8 page 80 Describe the body positioning of the athlete in each phase.
-Give two examples of races started in the same way as the one on the picture.
-Develop a curiosity to learn more about middle distance races. |
+Have fun and enjoy making an interesting and appealing montage composition. |

 Learners are guided to outline the procedure to follow when creating a montage composition based on wild animals.